Costas Fotopoulos

 OTHER COMPOSITION/ARRANGING

-Costas also studied composition with Melanie Daiken at the Royal Academy of Music, and he has written numerous solo, chamber and orchestral works as well as commercial songs and arrangements.
+Costas also studied composition with Melanie Daiken at the Royal Academy of Music, and he has written numerous solo, chamber and orchestral works as well as library music, commercial songs and arrangements.

 SILENT FILM IMPROVISATION

-Costas has now been working for many years as an improvising silent film pianist at BFI Southbank, London, and has also accompanied silent films at the Barbican Centre, Riverside Studios, Chelsea Arts Club, Bush Hall, Ealing Town Hall and the Phoenix Arts Cinema, Leicester.
+Costas has now been working for many years as an improvising silent film pianist at BFI Southbank, London, and he has also accompanied silent films at the Barbican Centre, the Prince Charles Cinema, the Kennington Bioscope, Riverside Studios, Chelsea Arts Club, the National Film and Television School and the Birkbeck Cinema among other venues.

-In March 2007, Costas provided a piano improvisation to sections of Gordon Brown’s latest Budget Speech (in the silent film style), which was aired on the BBC Radio 4 Programme, Broadcasting House.
+In March 2007, Costas provided a piano improvisation to sections of Gordon Brown’s Budget Speech of that year (in the silent film style), which was aired on the BBC Radio 4 Programme, Broadcasting House.
 The sections of the speech, together with descriptions of them, were read out by the conductor, Charles Hazlewood.
 The programme was presented by Patrick O'Connell.

 CONCERT PIANO PERFORMANCE

-Costas has made numerous appearances as a concert pianist, giving concerto performances in Britain and both solo and chamber performances there as well as in Austria, Italy, America, Australia, New Zealand, Nigeria and Greece.
+Costas has made numerous appearances as a concert pianist, giving concerto performances in Britain and both solo and chamber performances there as well as in Austria, Italy, Greece, the USA, Australia, New Zealand and Nigeria.

 Costas studied with Hamish Milne at the Royal Academy of Music, obtaining a Bachelor’s Degree in Performance with First Class Honours and a Master’s Degree in Performance with Distinction.
 For the third year of his Bachelor’s Degree he studied with Oxana Yablonskaya at the Juilliard School, New York on an exchange programme.

-Costas was a keyboard finalist in the 2001 Royal Over-Seas League Competition, and he has also worked and performed as a jazz pianist, keyboard player and Music Director.
+Costas won a Scholarship Award at the International Johannes Brahms Competition 2012 and was a keyboard finalist in the 2001 Royal Over-Seas League Competition.
+He has also performed and recorded as a jazz pianist, Music Director and keyboard player.